rekalogika/rekalogika.dev/docs/direct-property-access/index.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Simple and limited implementation of Symfony's `PropertyAccessorInterface` that reads and writes directly to the object's properties, bypassing getters and setters.
+Implementation of Symfony's `PropertyAccessorInterface` that reads and writes directly to the object's properties, bypassing getters and setters.

 Installation
 ------------